-SGS Economics and Planning (SGS) have provided advice to Council (See also appendix X) on the metrics of open space standards for population.
+An internationally accepted methodology is to use an open space provision based on area of open space per head of population.
 In the US researchers have found that 4ha of open space per 1000 people is considered the norm, compared to 2.83ha open space per 1000 people in the UK.